 It happens more often than we think in the workplace.
 One study showed that 16 percent of U.S. employees are bullied at work, according to the Workplace Bullying Institute in Bellingham, Wash.
-The study, published in 2000, took a random sampling of 1,100 people, according to the institute.
+The scientific study, published in 2000, took a random sampling of 1,100 people, according to the institute.

-Indeed, workers who've experienced bullying say it can feel like a battle, water torture or a nightmare, according to a recent study conducted by three researchers at Arizona State University and the University of New Mexico.
+Indeed, workers who've experienced bullying say it can feel like a battle, water torture or a nightmare, according to a recent study conducted by three researchers at Arizona State University in Tempe and the University of New Mexico.

 "They need to move away from blaming the target and look more at the perpetrator or the organization that permits that," Alberts says.

 Employers should establish workplace bullying policies, which can "educate people on appropriate behavior," Alberts says.

 For workers caught in a bullying situation, there are ways to diffuse it, says Debra Shapiro, a Clarice Smith professor of management at the University of Maryland who researches workplace-related conflict.

 For starters, tell the bully that you are being hurt by his or her actions or words.
 Be respectful and cordial in your approach.

 "In many cases, they will adjust their behavior accordingly," Shapiro says.

 If the bullying doesn't stop, report the situation to a person of authority, she says.
 If possible, keep a record of the bully's actions.